Full-Time/Part-time Positions

 Full-time/Part-time: Full-time

-Reports to: Assistant Curator of Living Collections
+Reports to: VP of Development

 Location: National Mississippi River Museum & Aquarium

-This is a full time, permanent position.
+This is a full-time, permanent position.
 Salary is competitive and commensurate with experience.
 Benefits include vacation time, sick time, paid holidays, medical, dental, flex plan, and 403b retirement plan.

 The Dubuque County Historical Society and its properties, the National Mississippi River Museum & Aquarium and Mathias Ham Historic Site, are committed to embracing diversity, practicing equity, and ensuring accessibility and inclusion.
 We continually strive to achieve a welcoming environment in all our spaces, where our staff and community feel reflected and valued for their unique perspectives and backgrounds.
 DEAI values guide and impact all the decisions the museum makes, both internal and external.